How And Why To Ask For Help When You Need It

 Trial and error

 Seeking help in different areas may help you determine what you need, what works for you, and what doesn't.
-Talking with a trusted friend or loved one may be incredibly helpful for some issues, but tends to be a less anonymous source of assistance.
+Talking with a trusted friend or loved one may be incredibly helpful for some issues, but tends to be a less unknown source of assistance.

 For others, seeking a support group focused on specific issues (such as depression, an eating disorder, relationship troubles, or addiction) might offer a greater sense of understanding, belonging, and support.